Dastaan (2010 TV series): Plot

 A Sikh man stumbles upon Bano and her dead mother, and he helps nurse her back to health.
 He then boards her on a train, heading from Jalandhar towards Lahore and leaves.
 It was common for trains to arrive in Lahore full of dead Muslims with only a few survivors and vice versa.
 Soon this train is attacked by rioters.
 Basant Singh, a rioter, chases after Bano on the train.
 She falls unconscious, and Basant Singh kidnaps her, bringing her to his home in Kapurthala.
 Bano awakens in the house where he and his mother live.
 At first, she refuses to tell them her name, so Basant Singh calls her Sundar Kaur, meaning "beautiful lioness" in Punjabi.
 He gives her the impression that he will take her to Pakistan once there is no danger.
 He also tells her she can write to Hassan, and he'll deliver the letters.
 Bano believes his lies and cannot wait to go to Pakistan.

 Nearly a year later, Basant has not lived up to his promise, claiming that the roadways are blocked and travelling to Pakistan is too dangerous.
 Eventually, Bano learns of his plan to forcibly marry and convert her, and she attempts to run away again.
-This time though, when Basant catches her, he doesn't treat her gently as the first time.
+This time though, when Basant catches her, he doesn't treat her gently as he did the first time.
 He spends the next five years beating, raping, and emotionally torturing Bano after forcibly marrying and converting her.
 However, she doesn't give up and makes his blood boil by shouting abuses at him and never forgetting that she is a Muslim.
 One day, Basant dies as he tries to save their infant son Bhagat Singh as he's about to fall from the roof.
 Bano takes her son and migrates to Pakistan.

 In Pakistan, Hassan undergoes severe depression after realising that Suraiyyah, Bano and their other relatives must have been brutally raped and killed.
 He goes from a friendly extrovert to a miserable reserved person.
 For the next five years, his mother did not see him laugh.
 Seeing this, she asks him to get married, but he disagrees as he believes himself to be married to Bano.
 One day, Sultana, his aunt, with her children, visit them.
 Hassan is excited after a long time to meet his only surviving family, especially Rabia.
 Expecting the same fourteen-year-old child with ponytails whom he could tease again, he's astonished when he encounters a young woman instead.
 Hassan becomes distant from her as he senses her feelings.
 However, it's been five years since Bano's 'death', and he needs to move on.
 Later Rabia and her mother moved from Karachi to Lahore to meet Hassan and her mother.
 He tries to find Bano in Rabia and soon gets engaged to her.